gboulant/todogo/doc/talks/talk01.01.userguide.rst

 ==========================

-Sometimes, you need to complete a task description with some additional pieces of information.
+Sometimes, you need to complete a task description with some additional information.

 todogo defines the concept of **note** to manage this situation.
-Technically speaking, a note is a plain text file associated to a task and that you can edit to put information in it.
-These files are stored in the workspace associated to the context.
+Technically speaking, a note is a plain text file associated with a task, and you can edit this file to put information in.
+These files are stored in the workspace associated with the context.

 Let's go back to the sport context: